1. What does the decision not to recognise Russian non-biometric passports mean?

 1. When does the decision take effect?

-1. What will happen immediately after the decision enters into force?
+1. What happens after the decision has enteredinto force?

-From 15 July 2025, citizens of the Russian Federation holding a valid Schengen visa in their non-biometric passport will be denied entry to the territory of the Republic of Latvia, except in cases where they also hold a valid biometric passport of the Russian Federation.
-In this case, entry will be permitted upon presentation of a biometric passport of the citizen of the Russian Federation and a valid Schengen visa in their non-biometric passport.
+Citizens of the Russian Federation holding a valid Schengen visa in their non-biometric passport are denied entry to the territory of the Republic of Latvia, except in cases where they also hold a valid biometric passport of the Russian Federation.
+In this case, entry is permitted upon presentation of a biometric passport of the citizen of the Russian Federation and a valid Schengen visa in their non-biometric passport.

-1. How will the decision affect holders of a residence permit?
+1. How the decision affects holders of a residence permit?

-The decision will not affect the period for an already issued residence permit.
-After replacement of the non-biometric passport of the Russian Federation with a biometric passport of the Russian Federation there will be no need for a replacement of the already issued residence permit, if the personal data (name, surname, date of birth) indicated in the new biometric passport are equivalent to the personal data in the previous non-biometric passport.
-Repeated registration for a residence permit will still be possible until 15 January 2026 with a non-biometric passport.
-However, when registering repeatedly for a residence permit after the end of the transitional period, a passport with biometric data will be required.
+After replacement of the non-biometric passport of the Russian Federation with a biometric passport of the Russian Federation there is no need for a replacement of the already issued residence permit, if the personal data (name, surname, date of birth) indicated in the new biometric passport are equivalent to the personal data in the previous non-biometric passport.
+When registering repeatedly for a residence permit, a passport with biometric data is required.

 1. Is a person with a valid residence permit and a non-biometric passport allowed to enter Latvia?

-The citizens of the Russian Federation with valid residence permits in Latvia and Russian non-biometric passports are allowed to enter Latvia until the end of the transitional period.
-After 15 January 2026, this will be prohibited.
+The citizens of the Russian Federation with valid residence permits in Latvia and Russian non-biometric passports are not allowed to enter Latvia.

 1. Is a person with a valid residence permit from another EU Member State and a non-biometric passport allowed to enter Latvia?

-The citizens of the Russian Federation who have residence permits issued in other EU Member States but do not have a biometric passport will not be allowed to enter Latvia after 15 July 2025.
+The citizens of the Russian Federation who have residence permits issued in other EU Member States but do not have a biometric passport are not allowed to enter Latvia.

 1. Can the citizens of Russia with a non-biometric passport transit through Latvia?

-The citizens of the Russian Federation who do not have a biometric passport will not be allowed to enter Latvia in transit after 15 July 2025.
+The citizens of the Russian Federation who do not have a biometric passport are not allowed to enter Latvia in transit.

 1. How does the non-recognition of non-biometric passports apply to holders of Schengen visa?